thrivedesk/wp-thrivedesk/readme.txt

 Check customer information, page browsing history, previous purchase history right from the agent dashboard.
 Manage refunds and serve customers on the go.

-Now, ThriveDesk allows customers to communicate with support staff in their native language, making it an ideal multilingual customer service solution.
+Now, ThriveDesk allows customers to communicate with support staff in their native language, making it an ideal **multilingual customer service solution**.

-Grow and nurture your own community with ThriveDesk community features.

-Explore our free plan if you have a tight budget or want to explore more before committing to a professional plan.

 ### Introducing ChatGPT Integration within Helpdesk System ###

-Now Thrivedesk is more powerful with ChatGPT integration directly with our helpdesk system.
+Now ThriveDesk is more powerful with ChatGPT integration directly with our helpdesk system.
 Now you can provide faster and more accurate responses to customer inquiries.

-ChatGPT can assist support agents by providing suggested responses or templates for common inquiries.
+**ChatGPT** can assist support agents by providing suggested responses or templates for common inquiries.
 It can enhance the quality of support ticket responses to identify areas for improvement.

 ### How can live chat increase your sales and conversion? ###